Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 ## Solutions tried
 Following are the modification in the flow that I have performed:
-### Use of Multi-Vt based ECO in the existing flow
+### Use of Multi-Vt based ECO in the existing flow for higher performance
  In Asap7 library there are three types of standard cells in terms of threshold voltage they are
  i.
 R: Cells with regular Vt  <br />
  ii.
 L: low Vt cells <br />